sel4devkit/sel4devkit-manual/src/src/activity/new_platform/add_odroidc2.md

     cd ..
     ```

-3. Similarly, clone the `camkes` and `projects_libs` forks, and add a new branch
-to each with the same name.
+3. Similarly, clone the `sel4devkit-maaxboard-camkes` and ``sel4devkit-maaxboard-camkes-projects_libs` forks, and add a new branch to each with the same name.

     ```text
     git clone https://github.com/rod-chapman/camkes.git